Kemble, Fanny

 7/12/1846Fanny Kemble drinks from the fountain of Trevi in Rome.
 It was raining fast but she noted that 'for those who drink of it sweet waters return' and she knelt and drank all the same.

 16/2/1847Fanny Kemble returns to the stage in Manchester.
 She played Julia in "The Hunchback".
 Her dear friend Henry Greville was in the audience and this gave her some comfort.
-Thirteen years earlier she had ended her short acting career after marrying Pierce Butler.
-The was, in her own words, a stout woman now and she was not very pretty.
-She was received well by the public and performed in Manchester until 27 Feb 1847.
+Thirteen years earlier she had ended her short but very successful acting career after marrying Pierce Butler.
+She was, in her own words, a stout woman now and she was not very pretty anymore.
+But she was received well by the public and she performed in Manchester until 27 February 1847.

 4/3/1847Fanny Kemble performs in Liverpool